Espen Barth Eide

-Espen Barth Eide (born 1 May 1964, in Oslo) is a Norwegian politician and political scientist.
-He is currently serving as the Minister of Climate and the Environment in Jonas Gahr Støre's government.
-He has been a been a member of the Norwegian Parliament since 2017, representing the Labour Party.
+Espen Barth Eide (born 1 May 1964) is a Norwegian politician and political scientist.
+He is currently serving as the Minister of Foreign Affairs in Jonas Gahr Støre's government, having previously done so under Jens Stoltenberg.
+He was a member of the Norwegian Parliament for Oslo from 2017 to 2025, representing the Labour Party.
 He was elected to this seat in the 2017 election, and reelected in the 2021 election.
 From 2017 to 2021, Eide was the Labour Party's spokesperson for Energy, Climate and Environment.
+He also served as Minister of Climate and the Environment between 2021 and 2023.

-On 22 August 2014, Barth Eide was appointed United Nations Special Adviser on Cyprus by former UN Secretary-General Ban Ki-moon.
-He continued in this capacity under current Secretary-General António Guterres until 14 August 2017, when he stepped down from his UN role in order to engage in the election campaign in Norway.
+On 22 August 2014, Barth Eide was appointed United Nations special adviser on Cyprus by former UN secretary-general Ban Ki-moon.
+He continued in this capacity under current secretary-general António Guterres until 14 August 2017, when he stepped down from his UN role in order to engage in the election campaign in Norway.

-From 2014 to 2016 he served as managing director and member of the Managing Board at the World Economic Forum in Geneva.
+From 2014 to 2016 he served as managing director and member of the managing board at the World Economic Forum in Geneva.

 Barth Eide served as Norway's Minister of Defence in Stoltenberg's Second Cabinet from 2011 to 2012, and subsequently as Minister of Foreign Affairs until 2013.
-Since December 2013, Barth Eide has served as a member of the Board of the Centre for Humanitarian Dialogue (HD).
+Since December 2013, Barth Eide has served as a member of the board of the Centre for Humanitarian Dialogue (HD).
 He was chair of the Board until 14 October 2021.
 He was a member of the boards of Stockholm International Peace Research Institute (SIPRI) and the Norwegian Atlantic Committee until the same date.

 Early life and education

-Eide is the son of the jurist, human rights expert, and author Asbjørn Eide (b.
+Eide is the son of the jurist, human rights academic, and author Asbjørn Eide (b.
 1933) and Professor of nutritional physiology Wenche Barth Eide (b.
 Barth 1935).
 He attended the Oslo Cathedral School and graduated from the University of Oslo in 1993 with a cand.polit. degree.
 He also studied at the Autonomous University of Barcelona.

-Eide joined the Labour Party in 1979 and in the 1980s held several positions in AUF (Labour Party Youth).
-He was secretary-general of the European Movement Norway in 1992-1993 and had a key role in the campaign for Norwegian membership in the EU in 1994.
+Eide joined the Labour Party in 1979 and in the 1980s held positions in AUF (Labour Party Youth).
+He was secretary-general of the European Movement Norway in 1992-1993 and had a role in the campaign for Norwegian membership in the EU in 1994.